Reverse EZ bar Curl: Muscle Worked, Benefits & Alternate

 Reverse EZ Bar Curl Variations

-The reverse EZ Bar biceps curl can be performed in a variety of ways to accommodate your fitness level and lifting preference.
+The reverse EZ Bar biceps curl can be performed in various ways to accommodate your fitness level and lifting preference.

 The EZ barbell reverse grip preacher curl is a variation of the reverse EZ bar curl that is performed on a preacher bench.